You’re intrigued enough to come this far. One of these topics might fit your needs.

-Every movie star has an intangible quality that you can’t quite put your finger on; or can you?
-In this session, Jack breaks down what makes certain actors superstars and shares how you can go from a bit player to a superstar in your organization.
-During the hour, Jack will explain:
+Jack’s longest standing keynote, The Intangible It, examines the “it” quality movie stars possess that you can’t quite put your finger on… or can you?
+By sharing humorous and humbling tales of his Tinseltown adventures, Jack breaks down the “it” factor that makes certain actors’ superstars and shares how you can use those lessons to go from a small player to a star in your profession.
+You will hear about: